kxrm/semisearch/README.md

 - **Comprehensive Error Handling**: Detailed error messages with context
 - **Unicode-aware Processing**: Full internationalization support
 - **Performance Monitoring**: Resource requirements and benchmarking capabilities
+- **Production Ready**: Comprehensive CLI with persistent storage

-This implementation provides a robust foundation for semantic search capabilities, with Phase 3 establishing comprehensive text processing and multiple search strategies that will seamlessly integrate with the upcoming local embedding features in Phase 4.
+This implementation provides a robust foundation for semantic search capabilities, with Phases 1-3 establishing a complete text processing and storage system that seamlessly integrates traditional search algorithms with persistent indexing, ready for the upcoming local embedding features in Phase 4.

 ## Documentation